**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 Assign Resources

 With tasks sequenced, the next step is to assign resources – the people and equipment carrying out the work.
 Estimate the resources needed for each task, taking into account available capacity.
 Scheduling resources effectively is key to creating a realistic schedule.
-Resource overallocation is a common pitfall that leads to delays.
-Build in some excess resource capacity to absorb unexpected issues.
+Resource overallocation is a common pitfall that leads to delays. to absorb unexpected issues.

 Perform a Reality Check